Bloxinghouse-Electric-Corporation/.github/profile/README.md

-# Bloxinghouse Electric Corporation
+# Westfield Simulation
-This is the official Github Organization for the BEC ROBLOX group.
+This is the official Github Organization for the WFS ROBLOX group.

 Our goal is to make highly realistic and interactive simulations on the ROBLOX platform.